One Bowl Beer Bread with Cheddar and Chives

 If you don’t have beer, you can also use soda water for this recipe!

-Stir everything together and you’ll find yourself with a rustic looking batter!
+Stir everything together and you’ll find yourself with a rustic-looking batter!

-This is looking great.
+Believe it or not, this is looking great.

 Transfer that to a lightly greased loaf pan (9×5 works well) and then pour the melted butter on top.
 You can leave off the butter, but it adds a lot of flavor and makes the topping of the loaf a really crispy, delicious texture.